 What Is a Grantor Trust?

 Is a living trust a grantor trust?
 All grantor trusts are living trusts, but not all living trusts are grantor trusts.
-Are you confused yet?
+Confused yet?
 It might help to understand that the term "grantor trust" isn't actually a legal term at all, but rather a tax term.

 Tax Implications of a Grantor Trust